Uncertainty Quantification via Neural Posterior Principal Components: Appendices

 \paragraph{Handwritten digits} Figure \ref{fig:mnist} demonstrates NPPC on denoising and inpainting of handwritten digits from the MNIST dataset.
 In the denoising task, we used noise of standard deviation \(\sigma_{\varepsilon}=1\), and in inpainting we used a mask that covers the top $70\%$ of the image.
 As can be seen, for denoising, the learned PCs capture both inter-digit and intra-digit variations, \eg turning a ``4'' into a ``9''.
 Similarly, in inpainting, the learned PCs traverse the two likely modes around the mean estimate \(\hat{\vec{x}}\), going from a ``7'' into a ``9''.
-For more examples please see supplementary.
+More examples are available in App.~\ref{app:more-results}.

 \paragraph{Faces} To test NPPC on faces, we trained on the CelebA-HQ dataset using the original split inherited from celebA \citep{liu2015deep}, resulting in 24183 images for training, 2993 images for validation, and 2824 images for testing.
 Figure~\ref{fig:celeba-hq} presents results on \(256\times 256\) face images from the CelebA-HQ dataset.
-Here, we demonstrate NPPC on the task of inpainting, as well as on noisy $\times 8$ super-resolution with a box downsampling filter and a noise-level of $\sigma_{\varepsilon}=0.05$.
-As can be seen, the PC's generated by NPPC capture semantically meaningful uncertainty, corresponding to the eyes, mouth, and eyebrows.
-We also tested our approach on inpainting of the eyes area, as well as on noiseless $\times 8$ super-resolution and on $\times 4$ super-resolution (noisy and noiseless).
-Please see supplementary for more results.
+Here, we demonstrate NPPC on the task of inpainting, as well as on noisy $8\times$ super-resolution with a box downsampling filter and a noise-level of $\sigma_{\varepsilon}=0.05$.
+As can be seen, the PCs generated by NPPC capture semantically meaningful uncertainty, corresponding to the eyes, mouth, and eyebrows.
+We also tested our approach on inpainting of the eyes area, on $4\times$ super-resolution (noisy and noiseless), and on image colorization.
+More results and examples are provided in App.~\ref{app:more-results}.